 Emails, Blogs and Social Media

 The main channel of communication between school and parents is via email.
 This includes announcements, updates, teacher comments and parental permissions.
 Parents are provided with school email addresses under the domain sistokyo.jp to maintain consistency in email delivery, embedding forms and documents, as well as attachments.

 Parents can also follow what’s happening in classes through classroom blogs on the school’s website.
 They can subscribe to the blogs to be notified of updates.
 There are also school newsletters, which are sent at the end of each term.

-SIS Robotic Club aims to get children excited about science and technology by engaging them in project based learning involving robotics, engineering, and mathematics, and to improve their problem solving, and collaborative skills.
-Students build and program Lego Mindstorms Robots to solve real world problems.
+SIS Robotics Club aims to get children excited about science and technology by engaging them in project-based learning involving robotics, engineering, and mathematics, and to improve their problem solving, and collaborative skills.
+Students build and program Lego Mindstorms Robots to solve real-world problems.